-SoCal Fishing Ready Rock – Southern California Fishing Forum
+SoCal Fishing Ready To Rockfish – Southern California Fishing Forum

 Hello Salties.
 I’m up here in Seattle helping my parents through some stuff.
 I should be back home by this weekend and I can finally get in my season opener.
 I did a little fishing up here yesterday (Sunday) off the public pier at Dash Point (above).
 I brought a very limited amount of tackle with me, so I just casted and dragged a shrimp tail on a short dropper.

 When I got there around 2pm, it was a slack tide condition, and nothing was happening.
 I talked to a couple guys fishing and they said they had caught rockfish and flounder there recently.
 There was some kind of eel grass in the shallows and blooming sea anemones (right) on the pier pilings, so I was encouraged by the life in the water.

 As soon as the water started moving, there was a little bit of action.
 I found a little reef just off the southwest end of the pier and when I got my bait in front of it, I got tapped and had my bait stolen.
 I re-baited and dragged it to the front of the reef again.
 Got tapped again and this time it stuck.
 Got it to the surface and it was a nice sized flounder.
 I should’ve just dragged it to the beach, but I wasn’t thinking and tried to reel it straight up.
 It got about a 1/3 of the way up before it shook itself off.
 Oh well.
 No skunk.
 Right now it’s cold (30’s) and clear up here, so if the weather holds, I might give it another go.